2021 Cavan Senior Football Championship

 The 2021 Cavan Senior Football Championship was the 112th edition of Cavan GAA's premier Gaelic football tournament for senior graded clubs in County Cavan, Ireland.
+The tournament consists of 13 teams, with the winner going on to represent Cavan in the Ulster Senior Club Football Championship.
 The championship began on 2 September 2021.
-The tournament consists of 13 teams, with the winner going on to represent Cavan in the Ulster Senior Club Football Championship.

 Crosserlough entered the championship as the defending champions, but exited the championship at the group stage.

 Gowna and Ramor United contested the final on 7 November, and the game finished as a draw.
 The next week on 14 November, Ramor came out on top in the replay to secure their 5th senior championship, and their first since 2016.

 The replayed final was the first senior men's county final in the country to be refereed by a woman, by Laragh United's Maggie Farrelly.

-Team Changes
+Team changes

 The following teams have changed division since the 2020 championship season.